RaiyannJ/BioSolveAI/README.md

 # BioSolveAI
+Team members: Raiyann Jacob, Shahd Abu Gharbieh, Tanish Sharma

 Welcome to our Github Repo!
+This project has been completed for ECE324: Neural Networks course for UofT Engineering Science.
 Our BioSolveAI model works on predicting solubility of molecules.
 We have divided our files as follows:

 (1) Baseline and EDA (folder):